From an annual p***s festival to the world’s highest density of vending machines, these are the most interesting facts about Japan.

 Interesting facts about Japan

-1. Japan is an island nation located in Eastern Asia in the North Pacific Ocean.
+1. Japan is an island nation located in Eastern Asia in the North Pacific Ocean and is a key country within the Asia-Pacific region.

 2. Japan is made up of four main islands: Hokkaido, Honshu, Shikoku and Kyushu as well as a further 6,848 smaller islands and islets.